List of organ transplant donors and recipients

-Thinking of whole organ transplant as the only commonly used method of transplantation against disease would be insufficient.
-However listing all possible tissue transplants is beyond the scope of this article for now.

 Survival statistics

 Survival statistics depend greatly on the age of donor, age of recipient, skill of the transplant center, compliance of the recipient, whether the organ came from a living or deceased donor and overall health of the recipient.
 Median survival rates can be quite misleading, especially for the relatively small sample that is available for these organs.
 Survival rates improve almost yearly, due to improved techniques and medications.
 This example is from the United Network of Organ Sharing (UNOS), the USA umbrella organization for transplant centers.
 Up-to-date data can be obtained from the UNOS website.